Last Updated on July 21, 2024 by Alice Benny

 Learn how to harvest prickly pear safely.
 I live in Tucson, Arizona, and have at least 30 prickly pear cactus plants on my property.
 We lost a few to a record-breaking drought a few years back.
 Aside from that, we have done nothing to maintain them and enjoy the harvest of prickly pears each year.

-We moved to Tucson when my son was in second grade.
+We moved to Tucson when my son was in elementary school.
 The first full week of school, in August, his class went on a field trip to pick prickly pear.
 The trip was a walk across the school field to the house next door.
 The front yard had lots of prickly pear cactus.
 Even though it was barely 9 am, it was over 100 degrees F. The kids were troopers and likely way more used to the heat than I was.

 The students brought tongs from home, wore gloves, harvested the prickly pears, and dropped them in buckets.
 A few of the teachers processed them and froze the juice.
 Then in the spring, they used it to make prickly pear punch and prickly pear salsa for when the students’ desert festival.
 It was the shortest and most interesting field trip I’d even chaperoned.
 Since then, I’ve enjoyed picking them on my property.